AngeloGalav/multiple-couriers-planning/docs/Lower_Upper_bounds.md

 ### LOWER BOUND:

-First idea:
-Since at least one courier has to deliver an item, it needs to leave the origin node and return it.
-This means at least one courier will have cost > 0, and the cost for its path will be >= mL+mR, where mL is the minimum cost required to leave the origin, and mR is the minimum cost to return to the origin. mL is the min value of the last row (except D[n+1, n+1]) and mR is the min value of the last column (except D[n+1, n+1]).

-Improvement:
-Example case - if there are 3 couriers and 4 items have to be delivered, a courier will have to deliver at least 2 items.
-In this case the cost will be >= mL+mR+mC1, where C1 is the cost of the less costly edge arriving to a node different from n+1. in this case [mC1 = min(i 1..n+1, j in 1..n where i!=j)(D[i, j])].

-General case - if there are m couriers and n items, a courier will have to deliver at least [Q=ceil(n/m)] items, so he will traverse Q-1 arcs that go from item to item, and the cost will be >= mL+mR+mC1+...+mCQ-1, where mC1,...,mCQ-1 are the Q-1 lowest cost arcs that don't involve n+1.
-In general mC1,...,mCQ-1 are the first Q-1 elements of the sorted flattened array [sort(flatten(remove_diagonal(D[1:n+1, 1:n])))]

-Second improvement:
+Minimum arrival costs bound:
-In the previous improvement, if two values mCi and mCj are two arcs that arrive at the same node, they can't both be traversed.
-We can get a tighter lower bound by computing the minimum cost of arrival for each node as m_j = min(i 1..n with i!=j){D[i, j]} for j in 1..n, and then take as mC1, .., mCQ-1 the lowest m_j values (LB = mL + mR + mC1 + ... + mCQ-1).
+If there are m couriers and n items, a courier will have to deliver at least [Q=ceil(n/m)] items, so he will go from the origin to the first item, then travel from item to item Q-1 times, and then return to the origin.
+We can compute the minimum cost of arrival for each node as m_j = min(i 1..n with i!=j){D[i, j]} for j in 1..n, and then select the Q-1 smallest m_j values mC1, .., mCQ-1.
+This means the optimal solution will have a cost <= mL + mR + mC1 + ... + mCQ-1, where mR and mL are the minimum costs for leaving and returning to the origin respectively.

-This is also more efficient since sorting all costs is O(n^2*log(n^2)), while this algorithm is O(n^2 + nlog(n))=O(n^2)
+Maximum simple path cost:
+Consider two paths P1 and P2 that both deliver item i, where P1 only delivers item i, while P2 delivers i ans any number of other items.
+The cost of P1 is D[n+1, i]+D[i, n+1], and the cost of P2 will be D[n+1, k1]+...+D[k2, i]+D[i, k3]+...+D[k4, n+1].
+Since the inequality D[i, j] <= D[i, k]+D[k, j] holds, then D[n+1, i] <= D[n+1, k1]+...+D[k2, i] and D[i, n+1] <= D[i, k3]+...+D[k4, n+1], so P1's cost is always lesser or equal than P2's cost.
+We can then compute the cost of all such simple paths Pj (that deliver only one item), and compute the lower bound ad the maximum cost among such simple paths (LB = max(j in 1..n)(D[n+1,j]+D[j,n+1])).

+We ca use both and select the highest lower bound among the two, generally the second bound is way better

 ### UPPER BOUND:

-First idea:
-The solution with the highest cost is a solution where all items are delivered by one courier, and the path is a an hemiltonian cycle with the highest possible cost.
-If we have n nodes, the worst solution will have a cost <= than (M_1 + M_2 + ... + M_n + M_(n+1)), where M_i is the cost of the most costly edge arriving to node i [M_i = max(j in 1..n+1 where j!=i)(D[j, i])]
+Minimum arrival costs bound:

-Improvement (assumes each courier delivers at least one item):
-In this case the longest possible tour delivers n-m+1 items, so in departs and arrives at the origin, and travels from item to item n-m times.
-The worst solution will have a cost <= than (ML + MR + MC1 + ... + MCn-m), where ML and MR are the maximum costs to leave and return to the origin respectively.
-If M_i is the maximum cost of arrival to node i [M_i = max(j in 1..n+1 where j!=i)(D[j, i])], then MC1...MCn-m are the highest n-m M_i values.
+A courier can deliver at most Q=n-m+1 items since each courier has atleast one item.
+In that case it leaves the origin, travels from node to node Q-1 times and returns to the origin.
+We can compute the maximum cost of arrival for each node as M_j = max(i 1..n with i!=j){D[i, j]} for j in 1..n, and then select the Q-1 biggest M_j values MC1,..,MCQ-1.
+This means the optimal solution will have a cost >= ML + MR + MC1 + ... + MCQ-1, where MR and ML are the maximum costs for leaving and returning to the origin respectively.

 ### Keep in mind: